 - coloring pages

 - challenge cards

-In addition to Bright Ideas Press, you can find a good selection of MOH products at Homeschool Buyer’s Co-op, but you won’t find the entire line there.
-You can also find most of the readers on Amazon, but it’s uncommon to find any of the supplemental resources there.
-Your best bet is to stick with Bright Ideas Press for those.
+In addition to the official MOH website, you can find a good selection of MOH products at various homeschool vendors like Rainbow Resource Center and Christian Book Distributors.
+You can also find most of the readers on Amazon, but the supplemental resources can be hit or miss there.

 What are you using to teach history in your homeschool?
 I’d love for you to share what you love about it in the comments below.
 Lastly, if you have questions about The Mystery of History, leave a comment and let me know.
 I’m happy to help.